shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-donation-dapp-on-polygon-to-award-your-favourite-content-creator.md

 # Project setup

 To set up the project files, we will have to install a few packages using the node package manager npm.
-This software comes bundled with recent versions of Node.js, but you will still want to make sure it is installed with the command npm -v.
+This software comes bundled with recent versions of Node.js, but you will still want to make sure it is installed with the command `npm -v`.
 Run the following commands in order to install the packages and create the project directories:

 ```bash
 npm install -g truffle # Install truffle globally so that you can use truffle from any directory